Case that could keep RFK Jr. off New York's presidential ballot ends

 A judge is expected to decide soon whether Robert F

-ALBANY, N.Y. -- A judge is expected to decide soon whether Robert F. Kennedy Jr. falsely claimed to live in New York as the independent presidential candidate fights to get on the state ballot in November.
+ALBANY, N.Y. -- A judge is expected to decide soon whether Robert F. Kennedy Jr. falsely listed a New York residence as the independent presidential candidate fights to get on the state ballot in November.

 A non-jury trial in Albany over whether Kennedy's New York nominating petitions should be invalidated ended Thursday without Justice Christina Ryba issuing an immediate decision.
 Any ruling by the trial judge is expected to be appealed.